 The Safeguarding Children Board have laid down guidelines to be followed in relation to safeguarding children and these have been used in reviewing and developing our policy.

 There are 3 main elements to our safeguarding policy

 The policy applies to all staff, teaching and support, full or part time, supply or agency, volunteer helpers or students on placement.

-To access the full Safeguarding Policy please click the links below.
+To access the full Safeguarding Policy please visit our policies page:

 More information for parents and children about safeguarding issues can be found on the Sheffield Children's Safeguarding Board's website.